castitomas/castitomas/README.md

 ## 🙋‍♂️ About me

-My name is Tomas Castiglioni, I'm a **Data Analyst**.
+My name is Tomas Castiglioni, I'm a **Front-End Developer**.
 Currently studying a Bachelor's degree in Computer Science in Universidad Nacional de La Plata.
 I started in the world of programming in 2020, and since then I have put all my energies to learn more everyday.

 ## 🖥️ Skills